ChrisYarland-Price/showme/README.md

 Notes on admins deleting user accounts:
 Admins are able to delete non-admin accounts, they are not able to delete other admins.

+Notes on new and edit forms:
+Forms have dropdown menus which allow the user to attribute the project being created or updated to a particular spartan.
+They also have margins on the left and right to be easier to read.